Amber Bubble Glass Art Deco Pendant Lamp

 Width: ∅ 22 cm / 8.66”

 Electricity: 1 bulb E27, 1 x 100 watt maximum, 110/220 volt.

 Any type of light bulb can be used, but a white, opaque or frosted one is preferred; it gives the best result with this type of lamp.

 Manufacturer: To be appraised.

-Other versions: Made in several colours.
+Other versions: This amber bubble glass art deco pendant lamp exists in several colours.
 Probably produced in Belgium, were it originates from.
 It is possible this lamp was made later, but it is hard to tell.
 The original wiring was long gone.

 Pulegoso: Italian word taken from the dialect word pulega, which means bubble.
 The glass is containing numerous bubbles of all sizes, produced by adding bicarbonate/soda, gasoline, or other substances to the glass.
 The bubbles make the glass semi-opaque and give the surface an irregular texture.
 The technique was developed in the 1920s by Napoleone Martinuzzi (1892-1977) on the island of Murano, Italy and used for the first time by the famous Venini company.